The Quiet Man In The Window

 He looked out at his park, leafy, cool and green.
 He didn’t own the park, but he watched over it like a proud father, and in a way that made it his.

 He had the corner office with the great big window.
 He’d clawed his way to the top for that office.
 Earned it.
 The window in his office overlooked the little park.
 The window was tinted – crystal clear from his side but dark from outside, so that he could watch without being watched by slack-jawed joggers.
 He disliked it when people stared at him.
+In particular, when he was playing slot machine games at Daisy Slot.
+He easily gets annoyed and loses focus on what he’s doing.

 He hated the dog-walkers the most.
 The ones with the little dogs – who likes little dogs, anyway?
 (Eleanor had always kicked the things when she’d had the chance.)
 They’d come through there at lunchtime, yapping and strutting and pooping.
 The big dogs were no better.
 It always seemed to him as though their owners struggled to keep them on their leashes; as if the beasts would break free at any moment.
 Free to maul whomever they could find.